proxytype/Menu-Overwrites/README.md

 ![alt text](https://raw.githubusercontent.com/proxytype/Menu-Overwrites/main/menu-overwrite2.gif)

-Finding window handle using EnumWindows(...) to obtain the menu, add new features and register to window procedure using SetWindowLongPtr(...).
+Finding window handle using EnumWindows(...) to obtain the menu, add new options to menu and register to window procedure using SetWindowLongPtr(...).

 Functions:
 - EnumWindows(...)